mahak-23/mahak-23/README.md

 ### Hi there, I am Mahak 👋
-✨ I am a Software developer.\
+✨ I am a Frontend developer.\
 ✨ I make websites and web applications.\
 ✨ I like reading and learning new things.\
 🌱 I’m currently learning Full Stack Development.\
 📫 You can email me at mahak1923k@gmail.com.
-- 💬 If you have any question/feedback, please do not hesitate to reach out to me!
+- 💬 If you have any questions/feedback, please do not hesitate to contact me!

 ## 💼 Technical Skills